vgwb/Antura/docs/manual/learnlanguage_module.md

 ## Methodology

-Learn English with Antura bases its pedagogical model on meaningful learning through a playful learning environment reinforced by a reward system.
-It complements learning models based on the communicative approach and oral communication with game systems that favor Stealth Learning, a method that allows children to focus on the game and the challenges it entails, without really having to make an effort to learn or memorize concepts.
+Learn with Antura bases its **pedagogical model on meaningful learning** through a playful learning environment reinforced by a reward system.
+It complements learning models based on the communicative approach and oral communication with game systems that favor **Stealth Learning**, a method that allows children to focus on the game and the challenges it entails, without really having to make an effort to learn or memorize concepts.

 The game introduces new concepts without any theoretical explanation, it simply proposes a challenge and guides the player through the first steps so that he/she can then advance on his/her own, creating his/her own mental model of knowledge.
 Each time the player interacts with a letter or a word, the game pronounces it in the correct way, reinforcing the learning process.

 The content has been organized around the learning of words through pictograms, locutions and their written forms so that they are related in a triangular way giving rise to inferences and deductions that serve to grasp the proposed vocabulary through its use in the various game mechanics.

-In Learn English with Antura, priority is given to the listening process, the association of sound and pictogram and the sonority of all clickable elements to reinforce at all times the phonetic issues and familiarization with the English sonority.
+Priority is given to the listening process, the association of sound and pictogram and the sonority of all clickable elements to reinforce at all times the phonetic issues and familiarization with the English sonority.

 In addition, the game offers rewards in the form of cookies that can be used to purchase aesthetic accessories to add to Antura's character, who will be our companion in our adventures throughout the game.
 This way we add an additional motivation to complete the different levels properly and to use the application frequently.